vburlbl/cleantalk-spam-protect/readme.txt

 == Description ==

-Plugin for spam protection and automoderation.
-It use several tests to stop spam.
-Like,
+This plugin use several simple tests to stop spam in comments.
+For example,

-1. Blacklists with over 9 billions records,
+1. Blacklists checks by Email, IP in lists with several billions records,
-1. Compare comment with posts on blog,
 1. Javascript availability,
 1. Comment submit time.

-Cleantalk plugin dramatically reduce spam activity at your blog.
+The most important feature is a blocking 100% spam comments without move to yours trash.
+That’s why Cleantalk dramatically reduce spam activity at your blog.

+And another main feature of plugin is an automatic publication of good posts.
+Every new comment plugin compare with article and previous comments.
+If the relevance of the comment is good enough it will be automatically published at the blog.
+Without move to manual moderation queue.

+All features ot the plugin

+1. Stop spam in comments.
+1. Not using CAPTCHA.
+1. Stop comments with swear, negative words.
+1. Automatic publication of good posts.
+1. Automatic education of good authors in comments.

+This plugin is a client application for spam protection service cleantalk.ru.
+This service use a thousands blogs, forums and community sites in Russia and in the World.

 You can use plugin 31 days for free.
 After that you can choose a convenient for you tariff plan.